3 fail-safe ways to lose weight

 Do you hear yourself saying I want to be healthy?

 I feel how frustrated you must be for not being able to lose your weight.

 What is it about your weight that concerns you?

-I believe it is essential to lose the fixation on weight by focusing on these 3 key points:
+I believe it is essential to losing the fixation on weight by focusing on these 3 key points:

 1. Change your thoughts